13 Unbelievably Easy Ways to Make Coloring Fun for Kids

 Coloring pages don’t have to end up in the trash can!
 Help your child know that their work is valuable and meaningful.

-Place your child’s coloring pieces on the refrigerator and other frequently visited places.
+Place your child's coloring pieces on the refrigerator and other frequently visited places.
 Place in your DIY or purchased frames.
+Coloring pages are wonderful conversation pieces that add a special touch to your home and office.

 7. Add “Styles” to Make Coloring Fun for Kids

-You don’t have to just color in the lines (unless it’s a specific direction for school work!).
+That's what my boys call this technique.
+You don't have to just color in the lines (unless it's a specific direction for school work!).

 Your child can use a variety of “styles” to add a unique touch to their coloring pages.
 A few ideas include: